 Create an expenses budget

 An expenses budget forecasts how much you anticipate spending during the first years of operating.
-This includes both your overhead costs and operating expenses — any financial spending that you anticipate during the course of running your business.
+This includes both your overhead costs and operating expenses—any financial spending that you anticipate over the course of running your business.

 Most experts recommend breaking down your expenses forecast by fixed and variable costs.
-Fixed costs are things such as rent and payroll, while variable costs change depending on demand and sales — advertising and promotional expenses, for instance.
+Fixed costs are things such as rent and payroll, while variable costs change depending on demand and sales, such as advertising and promotional expenses.
 Breaking down costs into these two categories can help you better budget and improve your profitability.

-"Lower fixed costs mean less risk, which might be theoretical in business schools but are very concrete when you have rent and payroll checks to sign," Tim Berry, president and founder of Palo Alto Software, told Inc. "Most of your variable costs are in those direct costs that belong in your sales forecast, but there are also some variable expenses, like ads and rebates and such."
+"Lower fixed costs mean less risk, which might be theoretical in business schools but are very concrete when you have rent and payroll checks to sign," Tim Berry, Founder and Chairman of Palo Alto Software, told Inc. "Most of your variable costs are in those direct costs that belong in your sales forecast, but there are also some variable expenses, like ads and rebates and such."

 Project your break-even point

-Together, your expenses budget and sales forecast paints a picture of your profitability.
-Your break-even projection is the date at which you believe your business will become profitable — when more money is earned than spent.
+Together, your expenses budget and sales forecast paint a picture of your profitability.
+Your break-even projection is the date at which you believe your business will become profitable, when more money is earned than spent.
 Very few businesses are profitable overnight or even in their first year.
 Most businesses take two to three years to be profitable, but others take far longer: Tesla, for instance, took 18 years to see its first full-year profit.

 Lenders and investors will be interested in your break-even point as a projection of when they can begin to recoup their investment.
 Likewise, your CFO or operations manager can make better decisions after measuring the company’s results against its forecasts.

-[Read more: Startup 2021: Writing a Business Plan?
-Here’s How to Do It, Step by Step]
+[Read more: Writing a Business Plan?
+Here's How to Do It, Section by Section]

 Develop a cash flow projection